-- A description of who is applying for funding.
-If the applicant is part of a larger organization, information should be provided on both the applicant and the larger organization. - A description of the target population.
+Project Need Criteria Possible Points (30 max) Describes who is applying for funding.
+If the applicant is part of a larger organization, information should be provided on both the applicant and the larger organization.
+3 Describes the target population.
 The description includes information on the characteristics, statistics, relative comparisons or other demographics of the group to be served.
-It should include information such as education levels, access to resources, community situations such as poverty level, race and unemployment, as applicable to the target population. - A description of the unmet need of the target population. - A description of how the need was determined, including how and what input was collected from the target population on the specific need. - A description of what conditions have prevented the applicant or other organizations from meeting the unmet need. - A need that builds a case for the project activities. - Information, statistics and/or anecdotal examples that document facts, support arguments, show interrelationships and demonstrate participation and support for the project.
-This information should be substantiated. - Assessment of how the project fits within the applicant's mission and goals.
+It should include information such as education levels, access to resources, community situations such as poverty level, race and unemployment, as applicable to the target population.
+5 Describes the unmet need of the target population.
+5 Describes how the need was determined, including how and what input was collected from the target population on the specific need.
+5 Describes what conditions have prevented the applicant or other organizations from meeting the unmet need.
+2 Builds a case for the project activities.
+5 Includes information, statistics and/or anecdotal examples that document facts, support arguments, show interrelationships and demonstrate participation and support for the project.
+This information should be substantiated.
+3 Assesses how the project fits within the applicant's mission and goals.
+2